 Public artist Anne Labovitz is an artist, educator, arts advocate and founder of 122 Conversations and the I Love You Institute.
 Labovitz is based in Minnesota, her practice includes painting, drawing, and printmaking as well as experimental film and sound.
-Labovitz has a degree in psychology and art from Hamline University in St. Paul and MFA from Plymouth University, UK / Transart Institute, Berlin, Germany.
+Labovitz has a BS in psychology and art from Hamline University in St. Paul and MFA from Plymouth University, UK / Transart Institute, Berlin, Germany.
 Her work considers many themes often returning to the central notion of an enduring interest in people—the human spirit, its emotional resonance, and the way it manifests in relationships.
 Working within the portraiture tradition, she employs a process of layering—from multiple images and text to conceptual connections and multiple elements of physicality found in mark-making and materiality.
 The notion of contemporary portraiture and human connection—and the activation of the space that connects us—is central to an important new direction in her oeuvre.
 This new direction is manifesting in a transition from traditional, expressionist self-portraits to composite portraits depicting several people.
 Most recently, she has begun incorporating text, audience engagement, and public interventions as a vital element of the creative method.

-Labovitz’s paintings are part of permanent collections at the Minnesota Museum of American Art, St Paul, MN; the Tweed Museum of Art in Duluth; the Athenaeum Music & Arts Library in La Jolla; the Frederick R Weisman Art Museum in Minneapolis, MN; and the International Gallery of Portrait in Bosnia-Herzegovina.
+Labovitz’s paintings are part of permanent collections at the Minnesota Museum of American Art, St Paul, MN; the Tweed Museum of Art in Duluth, MN; the Athenaeum Music & Arts Library in La Jolla, CA; the Frederick R Weisman Art Museum in Minneapolis, MN; and the International Gallery of Portrait in Bosnia-Herzegovina.

 Her recent traveling international project was chronicled in the exhibition catalog, 122 Conversations, published by the Tweed Museum of Art.
 This 6 year project awarded her April 27, 2019 as Anne Labovitz Day in Duluth by Mayor Emily Larson.
 Labovitz’s work has been published in Studio Visit Magazine, Vol. 19, New American Paintings Midwest 2010 and the Penang International Printmaking Exhibition 2010 and International Contemporary Artists, vol II and III.
 She has co-authored several books on portraiture with Australian artist, Carole Best, and provided illustrations for the children’s book, Honoral & Zarina.
-Her artwork has been discussed on Minnesota Public Radio and written up in the Chicago Sun Times, the Minneapolis Star Tribune, the Villager, the Duluth Tribune, Letoile Magazine,and the Taos Review, and spoken about on Minnesota Public Radioamong many others.
+Her artwork has been discussed on Minnesota Public Radio and written up in the Chicago Sun Times, the Minneapolis Star Tribune, the Villager, the Duluth Tribune, Letoile Magazine and the Taos Review.
 She recently has been named 2013 Artist of the Year in Duluth and in 2015 was awarded keys to all six sister cities of Duluth Sister Cities, International (DSCI).

-Labovitz is also active in the art community in the metro area and is currently a member of the Board of Trustees for the Walker Art Center, in Minneapolis, an Advisory Board member of the Artist Book Foundation in New York City, and a former member of the Colleagues Advisory Board at the Weisman Art Museum on the campus of the University of Minnesota.
+Labovitz is active in the art community in the Twin Cities metro area and is currently a member of the Board of Trustees for the Walker Art Center in Minneapolis, the Advisory Board of The Artist Book Foundation in New York City, and a former member of the Colleagues Advisory Board at the Weisman Art Museum on the campus of the University of Minnesota.
 Her passion for art education both in schools and in the community keeps her teaching within both public and private schools and offering workshops to artists of all ages around the Twin Cities.